DeviAayush/dotcom-daddy/replit.md

-# MillionaireDomains - AI-Powered Domain Generator
+# DotComDaddy - AI-Powered Domain Generator

 ## Overview

-MillionaireDomains is a SaaS application that generates creative domain names using AI insights based on naming frameworks used by successful entrepreneurs and millionaires.
+DotComDaddy is a SaaS application that generates creative domain names using AI insights based on naming frameworks used by successful entrepreneurs and millionaires.
 The application leverages Google's Gemini API to generate brandable, memorable domain names tailored to specific business types, tones, and preferences.

 ## System Architecture